DECEMBER 19 - BIRTHS

 Anne Anastasi

-Born 19 Dec 1908; died 4 May 2001.
+Born 19 Dec 1908; died 4 May 2001 at age 92.

-American psychologist, known as the "test guru," for her pioneering development of psychometrics, the measurement and understanding of psychological traits.
+American psychologist known as the "test guru," for her pioneering development of psychometrics, the measurement and understanding of psychological traits.
 Her seminal work, Psychological Testing (1954), remains a classic text in the subject.
 In it, she drew attention to the ways in which trait development is influenced by education and heredity.
 She explored how variables in the measurement of those traits include differences in training, culture, and language.
 In 1972, she became the first woman to be elected president of the American Psychological Association in half a century.
 For her accomplishments, she was awarded the National Medal of Science in 1987.«

-Psychological Testing, by Anne Anastasi.
+Psychological Testing, by Anne Anastasi. - book suggestion.

 George Davis Snell

-Born 19 Dec 1903; died 6 Jun 1996.
+Born 19 Dec 1903; died 6 Jun 1996 at age 92.

 American geneticist, known as the "father of immunogenetics," who paved the way for modern organ transplants.
 He shared the 1980 Nobel Prize for Physiology or Medicine for his studies of the genetic factors of histocompatibility which govern transplanting tissue from one individual to another.
 Snell identified the factors responsible as the major histocompatibility complex (MHC) - an assortment of antigens (which cause the production of antibodies) common across the genetic makeup of all vertebrates.
 Early in his career, Snell had been the first to show that x-rays can cause mutations in mammals, by showing that x-rays induce chromosome translocations in mice.«